Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Anomaly Detection and Diagnosis

-where $T_{minority}$ is the latency of all minority GPU kernels.
+} where $T_{minority}$ is the latency of all minority GPU kernels.

-When the void percentages ($V_{inter}$ and $V_{minority}$) surpass the predefined thresholds for a specific parallel backbone, \sysname{} annotates the training job with potential slowdowns attributed to inter-step CPU operations or minority GPU kernels.
-Then, \sysname{} notifies the algorithm and infrastructure team for further investigation.
+When the void percentages ($V_{inter}$ and $V_{minority}$) surpass the predefined thresholds for a specific parallel backend, \sysname{} annotates the training job with potential regressions attributed to inter-step CPU operations or minority GPU kernels.